SoK: Training Machine Learning Models over Multiple Sources with Privacy Preservation: Frameworks

-We investigated fourteen \sls{MPL} frameworks and eleven FL frameworks, all of which implement multiple parties training machine learning models with privacy preservation.
-We group these \sls{MPL} frameworks into four technical routes according to the description in Section \ref{sec.mpc} as well as grouping the FL frameworks into three technical routes.
-We also note that the number of parties supported, the types of machine learning model supported, and the way the data are partitioned in a framework.
+As shown in Table \ref{table.frameworks} and Table \ref{table.flframeworks}, we investigate eighteen MPL frameworks and eighteen FL frameworks.
+Then we group these MPL frameworks into four technical routes according to the description in Section \ref{sec.mpc}, as well as grouping the FL frameworks into three technical routes.
+In addition, we list the information of these frameworks in items of the number of parties supported, security models implemented, the ways data are partitioned, and the types of machine learning models supported.
+All of these frameworks implement multiple parties training machine learning models with privacy preservation.
+Finally, we can conclude as follows: